Walter Burley Griffin Incinerator, Willoughby: Willoughby incinerator

-The 1930s depression impacted significantly on Willoughby Councli resulting in inadequate funds to install a second furnace or maintain the incinerator.
+The 1930s depression impacted significantly on Willoughby Council resulting in inadequate funds to install a second furnace or maintain the incinerator.
 There was a reversion to open-air dumping by the late 1940s and this continued on an increasing scale over the next 20 years.
 By the 1960s the Incinerator had fallen into disuse and was closed.

 The changes in community values regarding unrestrained development and its impact on the environment that emerged in the late 1960s, influenced local politics from 1974.
 For Willoughby Council, as elsewhere, there was increasing pressure to manage waste and public open space in accordance with new legislative requirements.
 The incinerator building was saved from demolition following an active campaign by community groups.
 The building was converted to a restaurant in 1982, by Colin Dilworth with the assistance of the NSW Heritage Council.
 The restaurant operated successfully for several years but became a victim of economic pressure in 1988.
 At this time the lease was sold to Design Six Properties Pty Ltd.

 The Australian Bicentennary provided the opportunity to reclaim the adjacent tip through an ambitious project to create a major sporting complex and a lineal park linking Artarmon with Middle Harbour.
 Community efforts continued to get Council to restore the landscape and conserve the incinerator building as a community facility.
 In 1989, the new leaseholders were associated with a firm of architects and converted the premises to office space removing much of the interior restaurant equipment.
 In late 1991 the architects subleased sections of the building to a small communications company, Wavelength.
 By the mid-1990s Wavelength Communications occupied the whole building and was used as their corporate headquarters.
 In 1995 the site was listed as a local heritage item on Willoughby Local Environmental Plan.

 The incinerator was damaged by fire in August 1996.
 In September 1997 the Incinerator was restored to office space potential.
 In 1999 the site was listed on the NSW State Heritage Register.
 In 2001 a "History, Significance and Management" report was prepared by Meredith Walker and Trevor Waters.
 In 2006 a Conservation Management Plan and Asset Management Strategy was prepared by GML Heritage.
 In 2008 approvals were given for conservation works to restore the incinerator building and adaptively reuse it as a community hall, artist studio and cafe.
 On 21 May 2011 the building reopened to the public after extensive works.
 It has an art gallery opening on the lower level, artist studio space on the middle level and a cafe to come.
 Council also put the chimney back - a show of faith in the property's future.